cbai123/CV/README.md

 I used my housemate’s notes from a module not available to me and the internet to teach myself how to use the software.
 I was able to model simple structural problems and verify them with hand calculations to assure I would be capable of using this technique to perform more complex calculations.

 I modelled all required parts and performed the needed structural analysis for the team.
-I was also then able to use these skills in a project the following year when the team needed someone who knew how to use the software I was able to put myself forward.
+I was also then able to use these skills in a project the following year when the team needed someone who knew how to use the software.
 I achieved strong results on my reports that included results from the analysis.
 In my final project the part was a pressure chamber which we were able to have built and assembled, we then performed pressure testing on the part which verified my results from the structural analysis.

 ## Education